Mini-Grants for Teachers

 Deadline to apply is June 15.

-In 2018, more than 70 teachers in Lubbock and the surrounding South Plains school districts requested mini-grants, and over half of them received the funds requested.
-This program is funded exclusively through local private donations and granted out more than $28,270 in mini-grants to teachers in 2018.
+In 2019, more than 49 teachers in Lubbock and the surrounding South Plains school districts received mini-grant funding.
+This program is funded exclusively through local private donations and granted out more than $42,000 in mini-grants to teachers in 2019 - 2020 school year.

 Click on the following links to obtain an application form and sample materials that are intended to assist you in submitting your proposal: